 The University provides a time-limited professional counseling service for students seeking assistance with concerns of all kinds — academic, social, emotional or interpersonal.
-Discussions between students and psychologists are confidential and information can not be disclosed, including to parents, except in rare situations required by law and regulations.
-University counseling services are free to University students.
+Discussions between students and psychologists are confidential and information cannot be disclosed, including to parents, except in rare situations required by law and regulations.
+CAPS' services are free to University students.

-Services at the University Health Service are provided by nurse practitioners.
-(A supervising physician is available at all times for consultation or referral.)
-A nurse practitioner is a registered nurse with a master’s degree and advanced clinical training.
-Nurse practitioners function as health care providers and are able to provide the following types of services:
+Services at the University Health Service are provided by a nurse practitioner (a registered nurse with a master’s degree and advanced clinical training) and a physician.
+UHS is able to provide the following types of services:

 - Obtain medical histories and perform physical examinations.

 - Diagnose and treat both acute and chronic health problems.

 - Order and interpret diagnostic studies such as lab work and x-rays.

 - Provide health counseling and education and more.

 - Offer consultations and referrals.

 The University has both policies and resources to support students struggling with substances issues.
 Our comprehensive strategy, Think First, is designed to help students make healthier choices; embedded in our efforts are opportunities for personal counseling and assessment, a group support system, and meaningful healthy social alternatives.
 To refer someone or for more information, please contact the University Wellness Center's Counseling and Psychological Service (CAPS) at 931.598.1325 or the Associate Dean of Students at 931.598.1109.